 - Fitting: Check to make sure you have a good fit after round 2 of section 1.

-SInce you love this design, do checkout my first ever reversible beanie and cowl usign another technique here
+Since you love this design, do check out my first ever reversible beanie and cowl using another technique here

 I would love to see your beautiful versions of the reversible beanie and cowl, when you do, kindly send me a photo!